Ian Jorgensen

-Ian Francis Jorgensen (also known as Blink) is a Wellington-based events manager, editor and photographer.
+Ian Francis Jorgensen, also known as Blink, is a New Zealand events manager, editor and photographer based in Wellington.
 He is the producer of the New Zealand music compilation and magazine series A Low Hum.

 Blink was also the principal photographer for the book, NZ Rock: 1987–2007, written by Gareth Shute, published in 2008.

 Since 2007 Ian has been running a music festival called Camp A Low Hum.

 Despite overwhelmingly receptive responses to his monthly 2006 music tours around New Zealand, Jorgensen halted the monthly tours in 2007 to pursue new projects.
 These new projects include a music camp, a touring poster-art collection, the release of a New Zealand-orientated touring hand-book called Local Knowledge.